blaynem/pos-app/README.md

 ## Todo

+- Add price total to addCart (cart in menu)
 - Create a scrolling box around users so the page isn't gigantic from having a ton of users.
 	- Edit scroll so it only shows if certain amount of users are seen.
 - Modify items button inside cart.